isomerpages/moe-unitypri/_parents-matter/Information/School Services.md

 ### School Dental Clinic
 --------------------

 Our School Dental Clinic is scheduled to operate on alternate weeks.
-Pls refer to the [school calendar](/parents-matter/School-Calendar/permalink/)for the opening dates.
+Pls refer to the [school calendar](/parents-matter/School-Calendar/permalink/) for the opening dates.

 Telephone No : 91158304 (8am – 5pm)